So you’re thinking about taking a course at HackerYou, and now it’s time to talk money!

 I took the full-time Web Development Immersive bootcamp in the Summer of 2016 and have been working as a front end developer for about 3 months now.
 It was definitely the most challenging thing I've put myself through and isn't for the faint of heart.
 That being said, it was also the most enjoyable learning experience I've ever had.
 On top of that, I got a full-time job in a month and a half and made some great friends so it was well worth the time and money. - Noah Endale, Summer 2016 Bootcamp Grad

 When’s the money due?

-When you enroll in a part-time course, $1,000 + HST is due immediately to hold your place in the course.
+When you enroll in a part-time course, $1,000 plus a $250 registration fee, plus HST, is due immediately to hold your place in the course.
 We have maximum enrollment numbers to ensure we always have a great student to instructor ratio, so it’s important to secure your spot in the course as soon as you’ve decided on a session.
 After you’ve secured your spot, the remaining balance for all the courses you've registered for is due in full two weeks before the course start date.
 Don’t worry - after meeting with someone from the admissions team, you’ll receive a letter of enrolment and details about all the course fees and due dates specific to you.

 If you’re signing up for a course at HackerYou, there are a few other costs you should consider outside of course fees.

 All of our courses are held in person at our offices at 483 and 485 Queen Street West, and coming to class in person is required.
 Whether that means you’ll be commuting on the TTC or driving and parking nearby, there is likely a cost involved, so make sure you factor transportation into your budget.